AmoebeLabs/swiss-army-knife-card-manual/docs/start/installation.md

   resources: !include lovelace/resources/resources.yaml
 ```
 !!!
 Warning "I have a YAML only configuration.
 Pleas adjust to your own configuration"
+    If you use storage mode, add the resource using the UI.

-###:octicons-checklist-24: Step 2: Create folder structure for templates and definitions
+###:octicons-checklist-24: Step 2: Create folders for templates and definitions

+**:octicons-check-circle-16: Step 2a:**

 Create the `sak_templates` folder in the `lovelace` folder and add all the folders and (empty) files.